E. Jean Carroll v. Donald J. Trump: Trial (April–May 2023)

 Carroll finished testifying on May 1, whereat Tacopina cited inconsistencies in Carroll's account, such as her stating that she had not used the Bergdorf fitting rooms in the years after the alleged assault before saying that she actually had used them since the incident.
-Tacopina played an audio clip of Carroll saying that she did not blame Trump for the cessation of her romantic life, but that she "just didn't have the luck to meet that person that would cause me to be desirous again" and that "maybe in that dressing room my desire for desire was killed."
+Tacopina played an audio clip of Carroll saying that she did not blame Trump for the cessation of her romantic life, but that she "just didn't have the luck to meet that person that would cause me to be desirous again" and that "maybe in that dressing room my desire for desire was killed".
 Carroll had said that she was a "big fan" of Trump's show The Apprentice due to its outstanding "witty competition".
 She also asked on social media, "Would you have sex with Donald Trump for $17,000?
 Even if you could a) give the money to charity? b) close your eyes?
 And he's not allowed to speak."
-Additionally, Tacopina asked if Carroll had seen a 2012 episode of Law & Order: Special Victims Unit involving a rape in a Bergdorf fitting room, which Carroll said she had not seen and called an "astonishing" coincidence.
+Additionally, Tacopina asked if Carroll had seen a 2012 episode of Law & Order: Special Victims Unit involving a rape in a Bergdorf fitting room, (Note: The episode in question is Season 13, Episode 11, "Theatre Tricks".
+In a petition to the U.S. Supreme Court, Trump's counsel described the episode as featuring a "business mogul" fantasizing about committing such a rape, but the show actually features a judge involved in a planned and consensual encounter.) which Carroll said she had not seen and called an "astonishing" coincidence.
 Tacopina also referred to an incident in which Carroll called the police to report vandalism to a mailbox, prompting her to explain, "I don't want anybody to know that I suffer.
 Up until now, I would be ashamed to let people know what is actually going on."

 Also on May 1, Trump's team requested a mistrial, alleging that the judge was being unfair in Carroll's favor.
 During cross-examination Tacopina had questioned a passage from Carroll's 2019 book suggesting that all men should be sent to Montana for "retraining", and the judge explained it was an allusion to Jonathan Swift's A Modest Proposal (the title of which Carroll took for her 2019 book's subtitle), which satirically suggests that poor Irish people might ease their economic troubles by selling their children as food to the rich.
 Tacopina complained that the judge, by providing this clarification, had "bolstered [Carroll's] testimony".
 Judge Kaplan denied the request for a mistrial without comment.